SAN ANTONIO – The 11th-annual San Antonio Book Festival is gearing up for its April 15th festival.

 “San Antonio is a city of many festivals.
 We love to celebrate, and I think it’s important that we celebrate literature and that we celebrate each-others stories so it’s important that San Antonio has a book festival cause that means we care about each-others stories,” said Executive Director Lilly Gonzalez

 ‘Lit Happens’ is a new event that will be taking place the day before the festival.
-This event will go from 6- 9 p.m. on April 14th at Legacy Park.
+This event will go from 6- 9 p.m. at Texas Public Radio headquarters.
 This adult-only event will feature an array of mini-events including, poetry activation, Worth Repeating and a game of Literary Death Match.

 The festival will bring in 100 authors, including those from San Antonio, across Texas and other parts of our country.
 View the full author lineup online.